wmutschl/mutschler.eu/content/linux/install-guides/pop-os-btrfs-raid1-20-04.md

 ## Step 0: General remarks
 **I strongly advise to try the following installation steps in a virtual machine first before doing anything like that on real hardware!**

-So, let's spin up a virtual machine with 4 cores, 8 GB RAM, and two 64GB disk using e.g. the awesome bash script [quickemu](https://github.com/wimpysworld/quickemu) which I have adapted on a [GitHub project](https://github.com/wmutschl/quickemu) to automatically create 2 disks.
+So, let's spin up a virtual machine with 4 cores, 8 GB RAM, and two 64GB disk using e.g. my fork of the awesome bash script [quickemu](https://github.com/wmutschl/quickemu) to automatically create 2 disks.
 I can confirm that the installation works equally well on my Dell Precision 7520 (RAID1 between a SSD and NVME).

 This tutorial is made with Pop!_OS 20.04 from https://system76.com/pop copied to an installation media (usually a USB Flash device but may be a DVD or the ISO file attached to a virtual machine hypervisor).
 Other versions of Pop!_OS and other distributions that use Systemd boot manager should also work, see my other [installation guides](../../install-guides).